-The sluggish growth experienced in the South African economy is aggravated by the drought conditions, constraints in electricity supply and a decline in business confidence.
-The value of the rand against the US dollar and Euro has declined continuously over the past three years.
-This has a negative impact on imports but is positive for the export market which is a major contributor to the economy of the Witzenberg area.
+The sluggish growth experienced in the South African economy is aggravated by the drought conditions, constraints in electricity supply decline in business confidence and the Covid-19 pandemic.
+The value of the rand against the US dollar and Euro has declined continuously over the past three years and the covid-19 pandemic has placed a damper on exports.
+The Covid-19 pandemic will have a negative impact on the export market which is a major contributor to the economy of the Witzenberg area.